 It's always recommended that you have a teacher or parent look over your application essay(s) for anything that doesn’t fit.
 I tore the first draft of my essay torn apart after my English teacher looked at it; she very quickly saw the essay did not capture who I was as a person.
 The final result was very different from the first.
 You may experience this as well—and that’s okay.
 Changes are great for essays!
 I also highly recommend having a close friend look it over.
 They can add that final missing piece of the puzzle that makes your essay truly stand out.

-Related: Top College Essay Tips From Admission Insiders
+Related: Top College Essay Questions Answered by Admission Insiders

 The college application essay is a great opportunity for you to showcase exactly what makes you unique to your colleges of interest.
-You want to make your best possible impression to college admission committees so make sure you’re taking the utmost care with how you write, what you write, and how well you review.
-With the extra care, you’ll present your best self to the colleges you’re applying to and have a much better chance of gaining admission.
+You want to make your best possible impression on college admission committees so make sure you’re taking the utmost care with how you write, what you write, and how well you review.
+With extra care, you’ll present your best self to the colleges you’re applying to and have a much better chance of gaining admission.
 Good luck!

 For more essay advice and examples of successful essays, check out our Application Essay Clinic.